 Master of Social Work

-The Weekend Master of Social Work Program is a 60 credit hour three-year part-time program designed for students who are employed in a human services setting.
+The Weekend Traditional Master of Social Work Program is a 60 credit hour three-year part-time program designed for students who are employed in a human services setting.
 The Program offers a concentration in Empowerment Practice across systems (individuals and families; small groups; and communities and organizations).

 Weekend Program courses consist of five distinct components: